deptofdefense/move.mil/CONTRIBUTING.md

 ## Getting Started

 move.mil is a [Ruby on Rails](http://rubyonrails.org) (version 5.1.2) application with a [PostgreSQL](https://www.postgresql.org) database (version 9.6.3).
-Development dependencies are managed using the [Bundler](http://bundler.io/) gem.
+Development dependencies are managed using the [Bundler](http://bundler.io) gem.

-If you're using macOS, you can get the PostgreSQL server running very quickly with [Postgres.app](https://postgresapp.com/).
-If you prefer, you can also install it using [Homebrew](https://brew.sh):
+If you're using macOS, you can use [Postgres.app](https://postgresapp.com) to quickly get PostgreSQL installed and running.
+You may also install PostgreSQL using [Homebrew](https://brew.sh):

 ```sh
 brew install postgresql